Rhiannon by Fleetwood Mac - Custom Name Swap to Savannah

 What Changed

 The core swap is the name itself.
-Every time Stevie Nicks sings "Rhiannon" in the original — the drawn-out chorus calls, the breathy mid-verse mentions — the delivered version says "Savannah" instead.
+Every time Stevie Nicks sings "Rhiannon" in the original.
+The drawn-out chorus calls, the breathy mid-verse mentions.
+The delivered version says "Savannah" instead.
 The repeated chorus section where the name builds in intensity lands just as hard with the new name because the syllable count and vowel shapes are nearly identical.

 Listen & Compare